Athira002/LGMVIP/README.md

 • Active Terrorist Groups: The Taliban and ISIL were among the most active groups, responsible for a substantial number of attacks.

+## Technical Approach:

+• Data Handling: Utilized Python libraries such as Pandas and NumPy for data cleaning and preprocessing.

+• Visualization: Employed Matplotlib and Seaborn to create insightful visualizations, including bar charts and count plots, to illustrate trends and patterns.

+• Data Cleaning: Addressed missing values by imputing or categorizing them appropriately to ensure data integrity.